panoramichq/tel_grammar/README.md

 ## Introduction

 This repository contains formal definition of grammar for TEL written in [ANTLR v4](https://github.com/antlr/antlr4).
-It can generate following components in both python and JavaScript to handle parsing string expressions:
+It can generate following components in Python, JavaScript to handle parsing string expressions:

 - *lexer* - splits string expression into tokens
 - *parser* - connects tokens into parse tree (similar to AST)